-Google Docs, the search company’s cloud word processor, has changed for the better since my 2009 look.
+Google Docs, the search company's cloud word processor, has changed for the better since 2009.

 Today, Google Docs is good enough for serious work.

 Listing all the tweaks is hard; cloud applications go through rolling software updates, not large-scale version changes.
 Let's just say today's Google Docs is much improved.

 Three years ago there were two main problems with Google Docs.
 First, issues with constant scrolling and mousing, windows switching as well as with cut and paste.

 Cutting and pasting text from a web page is still irritating.

 Otherwise, the user experience is hugely improved.
 This may not be a simple software issue.

 In terms of productivity, Google Docs is now as good as Microsoft Word or it is so close there's no noticeable difference.